lmiller1990/typing-the-test-suite/README.md

 A brisk course on writing tests with Jest and TypeScript.

+Buy it on [Udemy](https://www.udemy.com/course/typing-the-test-suite/?referralCode=3F551717E9BACF56AA52) or [Gumroad](https://gum.co/typing-the-test-suite).
+Preview some lectures [here](https://vimeo.com/showcase/8245286).
+Visit the [marketing page](https://lachlan-miller.me/typing-the-test-suite) for purchasing power parity if you live in a lower income region.

 ## What is this?

 A quick course for intermediate level developers looking to get started with testing using Jest and TypeScript.